GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/08.071-080/05.Seeking-for-Me/docs.md

 ---
+title: |
-title: 75.
-Seeking for Me
+    075. Seeking for Me - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 075.
+Seeking for Me.
+Jesus, my Saviour, to Bethlehem came, Born in a manger to sorrow and shame; O, it was wonderful, blest be His name!
+Seeking for me, for me.
+Seeking for me, seeking for me, Seeking for me, seeking for me; O, it was wonderful, blest be His name!
+Seeking for me, for me.
+    keywords:  |
-    keywords: Christ in Song, Seeking for Me, Jesus, my Saviour, to Bethlehem came,
+        Christ in Song, adventhymnals, advent hymnals, Seeking for Me, Jesus, my Saviour, to Bethlehem came.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 75. SEEKING FOR ME
+## 075. SEEKING FOR ME
+####  Christ in Song,

 ```txt
 1.